KQM-git/GINews/readme.md

 〓Genius Invokation TCG Balance Adjustment〓

+- Increases the starting Max HP of the Character Card "Frost Operative" from 10 to 11.

-- Adjusts the Elemental Dice cost for Kachina's Character Card Technique "Twirly Twirly Bam Bam" from 1 Die of any element to 1 Geo Die.
+- Adjusts the Elemental Dice cost for Mavuika's Character Card Elemental Skill: The Pyro Dice cost is adjusted from 2 to 3.

-- Adjusts the effect of Zhongli's Character Card "Dominance of Earth": adds a limit of "Max 3 times per Round" to the "Geo DMG +1" effect.
+- Adjusts the effect of the Talent Card "Night Realm's Gift: Heart of Unity" of the Character Card "Kachina": The effect's maximum triggers per round is adjusted from 2 to 1.

+- Adjusts the Elemental Skill DMG of the Character Card "Kinich": Dendro DMG dealt is adjusted from 2 to 1.

+- Adjusts the Elemental Dice cost of Talent Card "Marcotte Sillage" of Character Card "Emilie": The Dendro Dice cost is adjusted from 1 to 2.

-- Increases the starting Max HP of Albedo's Character Card from 10 to 12.
+- Adjusts the Elemental Dice cost of the Talent Card "All Reprisals and Arrears, Mine to Bear" of the Character Card "Arlecchino": The Pyro Dice cost is adjusted from 2 to 1.

-- Increases the starting Max HP of Neuvillette, Beidou, Candace, Baizhu, and Hydro Hilichurl Rogue Character Cards from 10 to 11.

-- Adjusts the Elemental Burst DMG of the Hydro Hilichurl Rogue Character Card: Hydro DMG dealt is adjusted from 3 to 4.
+- Adjusts the Elemental Burst DMG of the Character Card "Frost Operative": Cryo DMG dealt is adjusted from 4 to 5.

-- Reduces the Elemental Dice cost of Raiden Shogun's Elemental Burst and Talent Card "Wishes Unnumbered": the Electro Dice cost is adjusted from 4 to 3.
+- Adjusts the Elemental Dice cost of Talent Card "Mamaloaco's Frigid Rain" of Character Card "Citlali": The Cryo Dice cost is adjusted from 1 to 2.

+- Adjusts the Elemental Dice cost and effect of the Event Card "Edict of Absolution": The Elemental Dice cost has been adjusted from 0 to 1 of the same element.
+The effect has been adjusted to "Heal the target character for 2 HP.
+The target character is immune to Frozen, Stun, Petrification, and other effects that prevent the use of Skills.
+Also, if this character is the active character, they will not be switched out due to effects.
+This effect persists for 2 Rounds."

 *This is a work of fiction and is not related to any actual people, events, groups, or organizations.